eascodes/100-days-code/log.md

 **Thoughts** I made some progress with the function today by fixing the calculations to account for floating point arithmetic.
 I'm hoping to wrap up the challenge tomorrow.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 93: January 31, 2021

+**Today's Progress**: Today I completed the JavaScript Algorithms and Data Structures certification on FreeCodeCamp.

+**Thoughts** This certification took me 2.5 months to complete, and I am extremely proud of myself for sticking with it.
+It was challenging but awesomely rewarding.
+I will now work on some projects where I can apply my JavaScript knowledge and experience.

+**Link(s) to work** https://freecodecamp.org/certification/eascodes/javascript-algorithms-and-data-structures